Sizhe Chen(陈思哲)

 Sizhe Chen, Julien Piet, Chawin Sitawarin, David Wagner

-StruQ is a general approach for prompt injection defense by separating the prompt and data into two channels.
-This system is made of a secure front-end that formats a prompt and data into a special format, and a specially trained LLM that can produce high-quality outputs from these inputs.
-We augment the SFT dataset with examples that additionally include instructions in data besides in prompt, and do SFT on the model to ignore instructions in data.
-Preserving utility, StruQ stops all existing (optimization-free) prompt injections to an attack success rate of <2%. - One-Pixel Shortcut: On the Learning Preference of Deep Neural Networks
+StruQ is a general approach for prompt injection defense by separating the prompt (user instruction) and data into two channels.
+We design a secure front-end that formats a prompt and data into a special format, and a specially trained LLM that can produce high-quality outputs from these inputs.
+We augment the instruction tuning dataset with examples that contains a prompt injection, and do SFT on the model to ignore injections in data.
+StruQ reduces optimization-free attack success rates to <2%.

 Shutong Wu*, Sizhe Chen*, Cihang Xie, Xiaolin Huang